Nominations and Elections

 What expertise and leadership experience do you bring to this position?

-I served as faculty secretary for the Berea College Nursing Department for AY 2020-2021 and AY 2021-2022.
-I am also the Berea College Faculty Counselor for Delta Psi Chapter, Sigma Theta Tau International (since 2017).
-I currently chair the Faculty Status Council at Berea College (member AY 2021-2022; chair AY 2022-2023), which deals with questions of faculty status, including policy review and reviewing and recommending individual cases of promotion or tenure.
+- Faculty Status Council Chair at Berea College AY 2021 – 22; Chair AY 2022 – 23, which deals with questions of faculty status, including policy review and reviewing and recommending individual cases of promotion or tenure.

 What do you see as the major priorities or issues facing ACHNE and how would you contribute to addressing them?